Sovereign-Labs/sovereign-sdk/specs/interfaces/da.md

 ### `InclusionMultiproof`

-**An implementation-defined type**.
 A proof showing that each item in an associated vector is included in some state commitment.
 For example, this could be a list of merkle siblings.

 ### `CompletenessProof`

-**An implementation-defined type**.
 A proof showing that each an associated vector does not omit any "relevant" transactions.
 For example, this could be a merkle proof of the items immediately preceding and following a particular Celestia namespace.
 This type may be the unit struct if no completeness proof is required.

 ### `Error`

-**An implementation-defined type**.
 May be a simple String, an Error code, or anything else.

 ### `Blockheader`

-**An implementation-defined type**.
 Must include a `prev_hash` field.

 | Name          | Type   | Description                                                               |
 |---------------|--------|---------------------------------------------------------------------------|